cloudposse/atmos/website/docs/design-patterns/partial-stack-configuration.md

 The **Partial Stack Configuration** pattern provides the following benefits:

-- Allows defining Atmos stacks with complex configurations by splitting the configurations into smaller manifests and by grouping the components per category or function
+- Allows defining Atmos stacks with complex configurations by splitting the configurations into smaller manifests and by grouping the components by category or function

-- Makes the configurations easy to understand
+- Makes the configurations easier to understand

 - Allows creating and modifying the partial stack manifests independently, possibly by different teams